A domestic violence lawyer defends you against charges made by your romantic partner or family member.

-Never speak with police about an accusation that's been made against you.
+Never speak to the police about an accusation that's been made against you.
 Contact a lawyer immediately.
 Before you're arrested, if possible.

-The written document that courts use to limit contact between a defendant and an alleged victim is called an "order of protection".
+The written document that courts use to limit contact between a defendant and an alleged victim is called a "restraining order" or an "order of protection".

 While a criminal case is pending, the order of protection is temporary.
 If the case ends in a conviction, the order if final – lasting between 2 and 10 years, depending on the seriousness of the crime of conviction.